Evolutionary NAS with Gene Expression Programming of Cellular Encoding: Related Work

 \subsection{Cellular Encoding}

 Cellular Encoding (CE) is a generative encoding based on simple local graph transformations that control the division of nodes which evolve into ANN of different shapes and sizes.
 The graph transformations are represented by program symbols with unique names; and these symbols depict a grammar-tree (program) which encapsulates the developing procedure of an ANN via evolutionary process from a single initial unit\footnote{A unit is a single neuron in the original idea of CE, but in this work, it represents a convolutional layer of neurons} that has both input and output nodes.
-CE has shown its efficiency on a wide range of problems such as evolving ANN for controlling two poles on a cart and locomotion of a 6-legged robot, a review can be found in Gruau~\shortcite{gruau_1996c:a-cd}.
+CE has shown its efficiency on a wide range of problems such as evolving ANN for controlling two poles on a cart and locomotion of a 6-legged robot, a review can be found in Gruau~\cite{gruau_1996c:a-cd}.

-In this work, we adopt four program symbols of CE and embed them in the fixed-length individual chromosomes of GEP, since their transformations\textemdash particularly $CPI$ and $CPO$~\cite{Gruau:1996:CEI:869639}\textemdash generate motifs similar to ResNet block which is prominent in deep neural networks.
-We briefly explain the four program symbols we adopt and refer Gruau~\shortcite{gruau_1994:thesis} and Gruau and Quatramaran~\shortcite{Gruau:1996:CEI:869639} for in-depth details. \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item[--]SEQuential division $(SEQ)$: it splits current node into two and connects them in serial; the child node inherits the outputs of the parent node. \item[--]CoPy Input division $(CPI)$: it performs $SEQ$, then shares the same inputs with parent and child nodes. \item[--]CoPy Output division $(CPO)$: it performs $SEQ$, then shares the same outputs with parent and child nodes. \item[--]END program $(END)$: it stops the developing process. \end{itemize}
+In this work, we adopt four transformation functions of CE and embed them in the fixed-length individual chromosomes of GEP, since their transformations\textemdash particularly $CPI$ and $CPO$~\cite{Gruau:1996:CEI:869639}\textemdash generate motifs similar to ResNet block which is prominent in deep neural networks.
+We briefly explain the four functions we adopt and refer Gruau~\cite{gruau_1994:thesis} and Gruau and Quatramaran~\cite{Gruau:1996:CEI:869639} for in-depth details.
+Fig. \ref{fig:ce-func} depicts the graphical representation of the SEQ, CPO and CPI transformation functions. \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item[--]SEQuential division $(SEQ)$: it splits current node into two and connects them in serial; the child node inherits the outputs of the parent node. \item[--]CoPy Input division $(CPI)$: it performs $SEQ$, then shares the same inputs with parent and child nodes. \item[--]CoPy Output division $(CPO)$: it performs $SEQ$, then shares the same outputs with parent and child nodes. \item[--]END program $(END)$: it stops the developing process. \end{itemize}